 MOD ARB/79A1/6

-RESOLUTION 153 (Rev. Guadalajara, 2010)
+RESOLUTION 153 (Rev. Busan, 2014)

-Scheduling of Council sessions and plenipotentiary conferences
+Scheduling of Council sessions and ITU conferences and assemblies

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

+recalling

+a) No. 47 in Article 8 of the ITU Constitution, which stipulates that the Plenipotentiary Conference shall be convened every four years;

+b) Nos.
+90 and 91 in Article 13 of the Constitution, which stipulate that world radiocommunication conferences (WRC) and radiocommunication assemblies (RA) shall normally be convened every three to four years, and shall be associated in place and time;

+c) No. 114 in Article 18 of the Constitution, which stipulates that world telecommunication standardization assemblies shall be convened every four years;

+d) No. 141 in Article 22 of the ITU Constitution, which stipulates that, between two plenipotentiary conferences, there shall be one world telecommunication development conference (WTDC);

+e) No. 51 in Article 4 of the ITU Convention, which stipulates that the ITU Council shall hold an ordinary session annually at the seat of the Union;

+f) Resolution 77 (Rev. Busan, 2014) of this conference,

 considering

-a) Decision 7 (Marrakesh, 2002) of the Plenipotentiary Conference, which instructed the ITU Council, inter alia, to establish a group of specialists to report on the "effectiveness, efficiency, and economy of the management and administration of the Union as a whole";

-b) the presentation to the 2003 session of the Council by the Group of Specialists (GoS), containing a series of recommendations which identified a number of improvements that could be made to the management of the Union, and which resulted in the adoption of Council Resolution 1216 outlining various implementation strategies;

-c) that GoS, in its recommendation 2 relating to the process for preparation and review of the budget, recommended that the budget preparation time should be lengthened in order to allow this process to take place, and that consideration should be given to convening the Council no earlier than September each year, so that the budget would be ready and audit reports from the preceding year would be available for review,

-d) that recommendation 2 of the Group of Specialists (GoS) has been implemented, to the extent practicable,
+Resolution 111 (Rev. Busan, 2014) of this conference, which stipulates that the Union and its Member States should make every effort, as far as practicable, in order that the planned period of any ITU conference or assembly not be scheduled on any period which is considered a major religious period by a Member State,

 recognizing

-a) that the plenipotentiary conference is normally held in the last quarter of the calendar year and that this schedule impacts on the dates of the Council session;
+a) that the plenipotentiary conference is normally held in the last quarter of the calendar year;

-b) that the world telecommunication development conference (WTDC) is normally held in the first or second quarter of the same year as the plenipotentiary conference;
+b) that holding WTDC in the same year as the plenipotentiary conference represents a burden for the Union's membership and staff;

-c) that it is preferable to have a gap of five to six months between the plenipotentiary conference and WTDC;
+c) that RAs are normally associated in place and time with WRCs;

+d) that most past Council sessions have been held in or around the second quarter of the calendar year;

-d) that scheduling the Council earlier in the calendar year in which the plenipotentiary conference is held would improve the linkage between the strategic, financial and operational plans, and the budget and other activities to be carried out by the Council,
+e) that scheduling the Council earlier in the calendar year in which the plenipotentiary conference is held would improve the linkage between the strategic, financial and operational plans, and the budget and other activities to be carried out by the Council,

 recognizing further

-a) that the date of the ordinary session of the Council is not fixed within a plenipotentiary cycle;
+a) that the date of the ordinary session of the Council is not fixed;

 b) that the Council tends to meet in, or close to, the second quarter of the calendar year;